-A Pacific Loon was sighted at Chatfield State Park, about an hour north of my house.
+A Pacific Loon was sighted at Chatfield State Park.
 I drove up on Saturday morning to look for it.
 I had just gotten to the shore of the lake when I spotted another birder looking at some scaup that were diving about 50 yards off shore.
 I asked him whether he thought they were Greater Scaup or Lesser Scaup, and I let him look through my spotting scope.

 At that point, he took over as my birding guide, telling me where we were going next and what to look for.
 He was giving me instructions on where to go and where to put my scope.
 At one point, when we decided to drive around to the other side of the lake, he told me I could give him a ride to his car, which was parked a couple of lots further away.